pingcap/docs/information-schema/client-errors-summary-by-host.md

 * Malformed SQL statements.
 * Division by zero errors.
-* Attempting to insert out-of-range or duplicate key values.
+* The attempt to insert out-of-range or duplicate key values.
 * Permission errors.
 * A table that does not exist.